 A total lunar eclipse is one of nature’s grandest spectacles.
 Follow the links below to learn more.

 First, be sure you know the date and time of the eclipse.
-Some eclipses take place before dawn, so if the date is “December 10,” for example, find out if that’s a.m. or p.m. in your location.
-Also, the times are sometimes given in what is called Universal Time, or UT.
-Here’s how to translate Universal Time to your local time zone.
+Some eclipses take place before dawn, so if the date is April 15, for example, find out if that’s a.m. or p.m. in your location.
+In the case of the upcoming eclipse, it’s the evening of April 14 and April 15 before dawn in the Americas.
+Note that the times are often given in what is called Universal Time, or UTC.
+For the April 14-15 eclipse:

 - Penumbral eclipse begins – The outer, light penumbral shadow begins to cover the moon.
 This phase of the eclipse is subtle.
 Some people say they can’t tell it’s happening, even while looking right at it.
 It looks like a dusky shading moving across the moon’s face.
 For the next hour or two, gradually more and more of the moon will be in shadow.